-Giving bequest is a personal act and everyone has a reason to give to the charities close to their heart.
+Giving a bequest is a personal act that shows great passion for supporting the charities close to your heart.
 Perhaps you received excellent care at our hospital and want to express gratitude; maybe you’ve built a successful life and want to give back to the community; or possibly you want to reap the tax benefits that a charitable gift can provide to you and your estate.
 Whatever your reason, a gift in your Will is a thoughtful investment in health care for our patients, our hospital and our community.

 Your legacy is our community’s future.

 Leaving a gift to Langley Memorial Hospital through your Will doesn’t restrict you from providing fully for loved ones.
 The size of gift you leave is completely your choice and any amount you choose will be greatly appreciated and well invested in the future of your community.

 Together, we can ensure that Langley Memorial Hospital has the funds needed to continue to provide the very best health care to Langley residents, well into the future.